team-pp-studio/VoiceTuber/README.md

 1\.
 Introduction
 ----------------

-This design document outlines the features and functionality of a lightweight PNGTuber software application.
-The software aims to provide an engaging and user-friendly experience for content creators, enabling them to create dynamic and interactive content without the need for additional hardware such as webcams or tracking devices.
+This design document outlines the features and functionality of VoiceTuber, a lightweight software application designed for PNGTubers.
+VoiceTuber streamlines the content creation process by emphasizing the use of only a microphone (and sometimes even no microphone), eliminating the need for additional hardware such as webcams or tracking devices.
+The software aims to provide an engaging and user-friendly experience for PNGTubers, making it easy for creators to produce dynamic and interactive content with minimal setup and equipment.

 2\.
 Features and Functionality
 ------------------------------